You Are Just Minutes Away From

-Answer: In fact, we recommend that you do.
+Answer: Yes.
+In fact, we recommend that you do.
 When you are buying book plots, the goal is to get a story outline from which you can create your own stories.
 We strongly recommend that you change the names of the characters, the settings, and anything else you need to change to make these stories your own.

 Question: Will there be additional genres covered in the membership site, beyond those listed?